getgauge/documentation/managing_environments/README.md

 # Environments

 Environment specific [variables](https://en.wikipedia.org/wiki/Environment_variable) can be managed using property files.
-The [property files](https://en.wikipedia.org/wiki/.properties) have set of key value pairs which are set as enviroment variables during execution.
+The [property files](https://en.wikipedia.org/wiki/.properties) have set of key value pairs which are set as environment variables during execution.

 The env directory structure for a `java` project:
 ````